anhthuan1999/anhthuan1999.github.io/_pages/about.md

 latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
+# under the supervision of Professor Jana Kosecka
 ---

 Hi, I'm Thuan.
-I'm an upcoming Ph.D. student in <a href='https://cs.gmu.edu/'>Department of Computer Science</a>, <a href='https://www.gmu.edu/'>George Mason University</a> under the supervision of Professor Jana Kosecka.
+I'm an upcoming Ph.D. student in <a href='https://cs.gmu.edu/'>Department of Computer Science</a>, <a href='https://www.gmu.edu/'>George Mason University</a>.
 Previously, I earned my Master's degree in <a href='http://ai_conv.pknu.ac.kr/eng/'>Deparment of Artificial Intelligence Convergence</a>, <a href='https://www.pknu.ac.kr/eng'>Pukyong National University</a> under the guidance of Professor Ki-Ryong Kwon at the MCSP Lab.
 I hold a Bachelor's degree in <a href='https://is.uel.edu.vn/'>Ecommerce, Faculty of Information Systems</a> at <a href='http://en.uel.edu.vn/'>University of Economics and Law, VNU-HCM</a>.
 My undergraduate advisor was Professor Hoanh-Su Le.

 <b>Research Interest</b>: artificial intelligence, weakly-supervised, point cloud processing, 3D reasoning, generative 3D